-This data refresh also reflects ongoing work on the International Standard Classification of Education as ISCED 2011 mappings have been updated and used in the calculation of cross-nationally comparable education indicators.
-With two new ISCED 2011 mappings (Somalia and Serbia) and updated mappings for 52 other countries, a total of 201 countries now have their ISCED 2011 mapping finalized and published by the UIS.
-Along with the ISCED 2011 mappings, new or updated ISCED diagrammes for up to 70 countries have also been published.
+This data release also reflects ongoing work on the International Standard Classification of Education as ISCED 2011 mappings have been updated and used in the calculation of cross-nationally comparable education indicators.
+To this day, a total of 201 countries have their ISCED 2011 mapping finalized and published by the UIS.
+Along with the ISCED 2011 mappings, new or updated ISCED diagrams for up to 70 countries have also been published.